 If you don’t get a chance to attend a summer berry festival, you can also find berries for sale throughout summer at a Puget Sound farmers market or go berry picking at a u-pick farm.

-Washington State Berries
+Washington State berries

 About Strawberries

-By comparison, Washington State strawberries are small, deep-dark red, extremely fragile (spoil quickly), but very juicy and jam-packed full of flavor (pun intended).
-This is primarily because Northwest strawberries are mostly grown for the commercial market, and especially the frozen food market.
-Washington State strawberries go straight from the field to the processing center and into large containers bound for the frozen berry commercial market.
+One of the first things to know about strawberries that grow in Washington State is that they are nothing like California strawberries typically found in grocery stores.
+By comparison, Washington State strawberries are small, deep-dark red, and extremely fragile (spoil quickly).
+But they are very juicy and jam-packed full of flavor (pun intended).
+Northwest strawberries are grown mostly for the frozen food market.
+Our strawberries go straight from the field to the processing center and into large containers bound for the frozen berry commercial market.

-Everbearing varieties of strawberries are usually available earlier in June and again in late summer.
-Some of the strawberry varieties you will find (both June- and ever-bearing) from Washington State growers include: Hood, Nanaimo, Puget Reliance, Quinault, Rainier, Selva, Shuksan, Tillicum, Totem, Tribute, and Tristar.
+There are generally two types of strawberries: June-bearing and everbearing.
+The season for June-bearing Washington strawberries is relatively short–just a few weeks in June from around mid-month until the end of June.
+Everbearing varieties of strawberries are usually in June and again in late summer.
+Some of the strawberry varieties you will find (both June- and ever-bearing) from Washington State growers include Hood, Nanaimo, Puget Reliance, Quinault, Rainier, Selva, Shuksan, Tillicum, Totem, Tribute, and Tristar.

 Find out more about strawberries from the Washington State University Research Center for Northwestern Washington in Mount Vernon.